Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

 Baylor Schedule Analysis

-- The Bears took down the No. 10 Texas Longhorns in an 85-79 win on December 30, which was their signature victory of the season.
+- The Bears defeated the No. 10 Texas Longhorns in an 85-79 win on December 30, which was their signature win of the season.

-- The Bears have tied for the 12th-most Quadrant 1 wins in the nation (two).
+- The Bears have two wins over Quadrant 1 teams, tied for the 11th-most in the country.

+- Baylor has tied for the 18th-most Quadrant 2 victories in the country (two).

 Get tickets for any college basketball game this season at Ticketmaster!